ingresso-group/slate/source/includes/_intro.md

 highlighted font showing the price the customer will pay (by adding the prices together).

 ### Display special seat conditions to customer before purchase
 Some seats in venues may have restricted views of the stage, or other information associated with them.
 It's important that the customers are made aware of any special seat conditions that will apply before they purchase.
+Messages can be classified as restricted view or not, but it is necessary in all cases to display these messages (sometimes we aren't able to accurately classify a restricted view message).
+These messages must be displayed to the customer before they purchase, and also in the purchase confirmation that is sent to the customer.

 **Representative Test:** User reserves any seats for a Thursday performance of *Swan Lake* (event 6IE)<br/>